Hopelink gives an Eastside couple, and their girls, a place to call home

-The family, dealing with medical issues, recently moved from a Homelink shelter in Redmond to a two-bedroom apartment in Bellevue.
+The family, dealing with medical issues, recently moved from a Hopelink shelter in Redmond to a two-bedroom apartment in Bellevue.
+They can live there until the girls grow up — and mom and dad cherish the stability.

 When Rebecca Baldwin and Eric Goad moved into their two-bedroom apartment at Hopelink Place in Bellevue on Oct.
 8, they and their two young daughters had plenty of reasons to celebrate.